dotnet/roslyn/docs/features/nullable-metadata.md

-To reduce the size of metadata, the C#8 compiler can be configured to not emit attributes for members that are inaccessible outside the assembly (`private` members, and also `internal` members if the assembly contains any `InternalsVisibleToAttribute` attributes).
+To reduce the size of metadata, the C#8 compiler can be configured to not emit attributes for members that are inaccessible outside the assembly (`private` members, and also `internal` members if the assembly does not contain `InternalsVisibleToAttribute` attributes).

 The compiler behavior is configured from a command-line flag.
 For now a feature flag is used: `-feature:nullablePublicOnly`.